nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Here is the sequence diagram for how list recipe user can cook works

 ![](diagrams/ListRecipesUserCanCook.png)

+> **Note**: The lifelines for `ListRecipesUserCanCookComand` should end at the destroy marker (X).
+However, due to a limitation of PlantUML, the lifelines reach the end of diagram.

 The feature will indicate that the `Recipe` can be cooked even if some of the ingredients have expired.
 However, it will inform the user that there are expiring ingredients.
 The responsibility